-- 1. work on an existing wall shared with another property; - 2. building on the boundary with a neighbouring property; - 3. excavating near a neighbouring building, and that work falls within the scope of the Act.
+- 2. building on the boundary with a neighbouring property; - 3. excavating near a neighbouring building,

 Procedures under this Act are quite separate from the need for planning permission or building regulations approval.

 "The Party Wall etc. Act 1996: explanatory booklet" is available free of charge from: Communities and Local Government Publications, PO Box 236, Wetherby, LS23 7NB